leptos-rs/book/src/view/02_dynamic_attributes.md

         <progress
             max="50"
             // derived signals are functions, so they can also
-            // reactive update the DOM
+            // reactively update the DOM
             value=double_count
         ></progress>
         <p>"Count: " {count}</p>